-According to bottle digging pros, one must-have tool is the Garrett Pro-Pointer. pinpointer.
+According to bottle digging pros, one must-have tool is the Garrett Pro-Pointer pinpointer.
 Instead of probing around for hours and coming up empty-handed, this handheld metal detector pinpoints targets quickly.
 It features audio and vibration alerts that will signal when your target is located.
 Both the tip and sides are sensitive to metal.
 You will also need some quality digging equipment as you get started.
 We highly recommend selecting one of the Lesche digging tools.
-You can choose from a wide range of options from hand held trowels to larger shovels.
+You can choose from a wide range of options, from hand-held trowels to larger shovels.
 These products are handcrafted from the highest quality components and made right here in the United States.

-Just like coin collecting and relic collecting once you get involved in antique bottle collecting you will quickly appreciate this new and related hobby.
-If, like many detectorists, you find that you are fascinated by the hobby you can get involved in a local bottle collecting club.
-There are many resources to help you get started bottle digging.
-With a little luck and detective work, a hoard of treasured antique bottles can be yours!
+Adding bottle digging to your metal detecting adventures can help you discover an entirely new and potentially lucrative hobby.
+Just like coin collecting and relic collecting, once you get involved in antique bottle collecting, you will quickly appreciate this new and related hobby.
+If like many detectorists, you find that you are fascinated by the hobby, you can get involved in a local bottle collecting club.
+In many areas, there is quite a bit of overlap with the activities of the local metal detecting club.
+Check the club websites for the latest news and events.
+There are many resources to help you get started with bottle digging.
+With some luck and detective work, a hoard of treasured antique bottles can be yours!

-© 2012 Detector Electronics Corp.
+© 2012 Detector Electronics Corp. - Revised September 2022